entertainmenttechnology/Pokorny-MTEC1201_D301-302-Spring2025/syllabus/Pokorny-MTEC1201-Spring25.md

 Discord: See email invitation
 Email: IPokorny@citytech.cuny.edu
 Office hours: Thursday 2pm-4pm (via Zoom or Discord), and by appointment
-_Sign up for office hours time slots through Discord DM or Email_
+_Sign up for office hours through Discord DM or Email_

 ### COURSE DESCRIPTION
 This course introduces students to foundational programming concepts and techniques, with a focus on coding for creative applications.
 Students design, develop, and code interactive software experiences integrating computer graphics, image assets, text and fonts, and additional digital media.
 Programming for Interactive Media is the first in a sequence of coding courses for the Emerging Media Technology program, preparing students for advanced coursework in the program.